Jscina/Wavebot/README.md

 Run this on a **Raspberry Pi** with:

-- PiCamera module connected and enabled
+- PiCamera module connected and enabled OR a USB camera
 - PCA9685 servo driver wired via I2C
 - 4+ servos wired to the PCA9685 board
-- Python 3.7+
+- Python 3.11+
 - Proper power supply for servos (IMPORTANT)

 ### 🔧 Enable I2C & PiCamera